8 Best Ski Resorts near Vancouver, BC

 Lingering at lunchtime has become the thing to do at the Cypress Creek Lodge.
 The heated outdoor deck with retractable umbrellas has made it the "go-to" place to see and be seen.

 Getting to Cypress couldn't be easier.
 If you don't have a car and are staying downtown or on the north shore, just hop on one of the frequent shuttles operated by Cypress Coach Lines.
 They'll whisk you up to the mountain while you sit back and enjoy the view.
-The main shuttle stops are Vancouver Public Library, Lonsdale Quay, and Park Royal.
+The two shuttle stops are Vancouver Public Library and the Lonsdale Quay SEABUS terminal.

 If you are driving, the route is simple and along a divided highway until you reach the road to the resort, where it becomes single-lane and twisty.
 Note that you need winter or all-season tires to drive on this road from October 1st to April 30th.
 Most rental cars have these tires, so you shouldn't have any issues — just double-check that they have the M+S symbol or the picture of a mountain with a snowflake inside on the sidewall.